Skip to content

 • The server forces 127.0.0.1 as the bind host regardless of RECOTEM_HOST.

-• All requests from 127.0.0.1 are accepted without a key.
+• All requests are accepted without a key (the client is tagged as kid=anonymous in logs).

 WARNING